Information on soils for farmers, crofters and anyone interested in growing food, rearing livestock or other productive uses of land.

 Managing my soils

 There are a number of approaches that you can use to help keep your soil in good condition and ultimately help you get the most from your land.
 Keeping your soil in good condition can help protect the wider environment as well.

 Soils are at risk from a number of threats including erosion and compaction, and risk maps are being developed.
-Again the Valuing your Soils booklet summarises a range of methods which you can use to protect your soils, including how to maintain organic matter content, how to prevent erosion and compaction, how to assess fertiliser requirement and how to carry out nutrient budgeting.
+The Valuing your Soils booklet summarises a range of ways to protect your soils, including how to maintain organic matter content, how to prevent erosion and compaction, how to assess fertiliser requirement and how to carry out nutrient budgeting.

 Cross compliance includes standards that land managers must meet in order to receive support scheme payments.
 Good Agricultural and Environmental Conditions (GAEC) are a range of standards designed to protect soils, habitats and landscape features on agricultural land.
 Standards have been developed to prevent soil erosion and to protect soil organic matter content.